This Journal considers the negative impact that traumatic events in early life have on our health.

 - Bob Scaer explains the elegance of EMDR

-- A montage and palette of links about trauma
+- A montage of links which reference trauma

 - Resilience–A Key to Fulfillment…a 4.5 minute video from the HeartMath Institute about the importance of developing resilience, a key determinant in self regulation after trauma.